bbmorten/mkdocs/README.md

 ### Step 1 - Create a repository on GitHUB <https://github.com/username/mkdocs>

 ### Step 2 - Enable Discussions on Settings/General
+### Step 3 - Open Visual Studio Code and Clone the repository you have created.
-### Step 3 - Open a terminal on Visual Studio Code
+### Step 4 - Open a terminal on Visual Studio Code

 Create a virtual environment first.
 Shift+Command+P --> Python : Create Environment --> .venv